moderneinc/springboot-migration-workshop/docs/moderne-cli/README.md

 2. Download the CLI by clicking on this [link](https://drive.google.com/file/d/1kFvtV_13UPnsW1VtzUTDzd6R-Q6Um-vf/view?usp=drive_link)

-3. Regardless of how you downloaded the CLI, you'll need to save it somewhere that your terminal can access.
+3. Now, you'll need to save it somewhere that your terminal can access.
 This could involve updating your `PATH` to point to a specific location or this could involve putting it in a directory that's already on your `PATH` such as a `/usr/bin` directory.